-Stanley wrote and directed the award-winning short film LADY IN A BOX starring Sarita Choudhury which was licensed numerous times for international broadcast and distribution.
-He has won numerous screenwriting awards, and has either optioned or been hired to write screenplays for Peter Farrelly, Charles B. Wessler, GreeneStreet Films, Buckeye Entertainment, Cabin Creek Films, Andrew Lauren Productions, indie producer Matthew Myers and others.
+He wrote and directed the award-winning short film LADY IN A BOX starring Sarita Choudhury.
+He has won numerous screenwriting awards, and has either optioned or been hired to write screenplays for Peter Farrelly, Charles B. Wessler, GreeneStreet Films, Buckeye Entertainment, Cabin Creek Films, Andrew Lauren Productions, Matthew Myers and others.
 He has been a judge and script analyst for the Script Savvy Monthly Screenwriting Competition and a script consultant for UK-based Initialize Films.

 Reviews, Features, Guest Writer and Media Appearances